schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 (flip-flop_multi)=
 ## Multi-objective optimization of a simple linear separation problem

-To optimize the flip-flop process, in addition to the feed duration, the time at which the flow direction is switched needs to be optimized, as well as the time at which feed is injected need to be determined.
+To optimize the flip-flop process, in addition to the feed duration, the delay at which the flow direction is reversed needs to be optimized, as well as the delay at which the next feed injection occurs on the other end of the column is injected need to be determined.
-In contrast to other processes, here the cycle time is automatically determined using a variable dependency.
 The problem is summarized in {numref}`flip-flop_simple_linear_auto-cycle_moo-pc_overview`.

 ```{code-cell} ipython3